 Hemolytic Uremic Syndrome

-Hemolytic Uremic Syndrome to include fatalities from renal failure or the requirement for dialysis can occur in patients treated with Gemzar.
+Hemolytic uremic syndrome, including fatalities from renal failure or the requirement for dialysis, can occur in patients treated with Gemzar.
 In clinical trials, HUS was reported in 6 of 2429 patients (0.25%).
 Most fatal cases of renal failure were due to HUS [see ADVERSE REACTIONS].
 Assess renal function prior to initiation of Gemzar and periodically during treatment.
 Consider the diagnosis of HUS in patients who develops anemia with evidence of microangiopathic hemolysis, elevation of bilirubin or LDH, or reticulocytosis; severe thrombocytopenia; or evidence of renal failure (elevation of serum creatinine or BUN) [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].
 Permanently discontinue Gemzar in patients with HUS or severe renal impairment.
-Renal failure may not be reversible even with discontinuation of therapy.
 Renal failure may not be reversible even with discontinuation of therapy.

 Drug-induced liver injury, including liver failure and death, has been reported in patients receiving Gemzar alone or in combination with other potentially hepatotoxic drugs [see ADVERSE REACTIONS].
 Administration of Gemzar in patients with concurrent liver metastases or a pre-existing medical history or hepatitis, alcoholism, or liver cirrhosis can lead to exacerbation of the underlying hepatic insufficiency [see Use in Specific Populations].
 Assess hepatic function prior to initiation of Gemzar and periodically during treatment.
 Discontinue Gemzar in patients that develop severe liver injury.